Celebrating stories that break down stereotypes, engage audiences and enhance the public’s understanding of mental health issues.

-- Submissions open: 9 September 2019
+- Submissions open: 1 September 2022

-- Submissions close: 7 October 2019
+- Submissions close: 23 September 2022

-- Shortlist announced: 4 November 2019
+- Shortlist announced: 11 November 2022

-- Awards ceremony: 4 December 2019
+- Awards ceremony: 7 December 2022

 Mental Health Journalism – National Print/Online

 For a single print or online news report or feature, published in a national news outlet, that deals with stories, topics or issues in, about or related to mental ill health.

 Mental Health Journalism – Local Print/Online

-Mental Health Broadcasting | One-off Documentary
+Mental Health Broadcasting – Long Form

 Mental Health Content – Special Interest

-For a feature article (550 words or longer) published in print or online that deals with stories, topics or issues in, about or related to mental health.
-This may include specialist features such as sport, music, food and health and may be published across any platform, including newspaper supplements or magazines.
+For a feature article (550 words or longer) published in print or online that deals with stories, topics or issues in, about or related to health.
+This may include specialist features such as sport, music, food and health and may be published across any platform, including newspaper supplements and magazines.

-Mental Health Content | Online
+Mental Health Content – Digital

-Headline Student Journalist Award
+Student Journalism Award